 If the person bitten is a child, the parent or another adult can sue on the child’s behalf.
 Any money won from the dog owner will, in most cases, be used to pay current expenses with the remainder being placed in trust for the child.

-Attorney Brendan Flaherty is our lead dog bite lawyer.
-He has won many, many cases and helped people get compensation for serious injuries and complications like infections.
-You can call 612-338-0202 or 1-888-377-8900 to contact Brendan and request a free consultation.
-Our law firm has offices in Minneapolis, Minnesota.
-Brendan helps dog bite victims throughout the state.
+Contact our dog bite attorneys by calling 612-338-0202 or 1-888-377-8900 and request a free consultation.
+Our law firm has offices in Minneapolis and helps dog bite victims throughout the state.